igvteam/juicebox-notebook/README.md

 ```
 ----

-Local files using urls - Jupyter Notebook and Lab.
-URL is relative to the directory of the notebook
+Jupyter Notebook and Lab.
+Local files using urls relative to the directory of the notebook.

 ```python
 import juicebox_notebook